Best Multimeters (March 2020) – Top Picks & Reviews

 While there are two different types of multimeters, analog and digital, it is quite rare to see analog multimeters any longer.

 An analog multimeter is one that has a needle that will show the current flow of energy running through the multimeter by traveling through a coil meter.
-Inside the multimeter based on the measurement selected it will have certain resistors which allow the device to determine the AC or DC current/voltage.
+Inside the multimeter based on the measurement selected it will have certain resistors that allow the device to determine the AC or DC current/voltage.

 With a digital multimeter, different circuits are used to test the sample of current being sent to the device.
 It is then displayed on the screen of the device quickly for the user to see.

 In general, analog multimeters are more inaccurate and difficult to use and read.
 If you are looking to purchase a multimeter, we do not suggest to get an analog multimeter any longer.
-Even the cheapest multimeters on the market these days are more accurate that the more expensive analog ones.
+Even the cheapest multimeters on the market these days are more accurate than the more expensive analog ones.

 How to use a multimeter

-If you’ve just got your multimeter and you’re ready to use it, there are a few quick tips on getting it setup and ready to use.
+If you’ve just got your multimeter and you’re ready to use it, there are a few quick tips on getting it set up and ready to use.
 The first thing is to ensure you have working batteries in the device.
 Depending on your device, you will need to open the battery compartment and enter either 9V, AA, or AAA batteries into the device.

 Once the batteries are in, the next step is to input the leads into the device.
 It will come in both black and red leads.
 Simply plug the black lead into the one that says COM and the red one into the one for Volts (labeled with V).
 You may need to change the red one for different measurements but the black one always remains constant.